cmems-arcticbliss/lu-simulator/README.md

 Vectors must come by groups of 2 successive variables, and tensors by groups of 3 successive variables.
-For vectors, we must provide the components x and y, and for tensors, we must provide the components xx, xy, and yy (in that order, assuming symmetry of the tensor).
+For vectors, we must provide the components x and y, and for tensors, we must provide the components xx, yy, and xy (in that order, assuming symmetry of the tensor).

 ### About the perturbation